 Overall, denoting the orbit product by

 there is a natural injective function

-Conversely, the fact that it is also \emph{surjective} uses the NUTS condition in an essential way (cf.~Rmk.~\ref{rmk:resonant_de_rham}.)
-Finally, the global (holomorphic) gauge transformations of $\bm{\pi}^*$ are \emph{constant}, and match up with the diagonal $\Ad^{\dual}_G$-action on the principal parts $\mc A_a \in \mf g_{s_a}^{\dual}$ (cf.~\eqref{eq:constant_gauge_action}).
-Thus, the arrow~\eqref{eq:fin_dim_description_de_rham} induces a bijection
+Conversely, it is \emph{surjective} by the NUTS condition.
+Finally, the global holomorphic gauge transformations of the trivial bundle are \emph{constant}, and match up with the diagonal $G$-action on the principal parts $\mc A_a \in \mf g_{s_a}^{\dual}$.
+So~\eqref{eq:fin_dim_description_de_rham} induces a bijection